openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/connection-security.md

 - a target Edge Router

 An [API Session](authentication/auth.md#api-sessions) is obtained during authentication with either the Edge Client or Management APIs.
-It is represented as by a token.
+It is represented as a token.
 The x509 certificate used to establish the mTLS connection may either be the certificate used during authentication (if used) or an [API Session Certificate](authentication/20-api-session-certificates.md).

-`edge` connections once establish allow the use of [Session](authorization/auth.md#sessions) tokens to establish `service` connections that dial or bind services.
-When a [Session](authorization/auth.md#sessions) is created, a list of valid Edge Router targets is included in the response.
+`edge` connections once establish allow the use of [Session](sessions.md#session) tokens to establish `service` connections.
+When a [Session](sessions.md#session) is created, a list of valid Edge Router is included in the response.

 # Service Connection Details